-Astrix Technology Group has been helping scientific organizations implement and integrate new informatics systems in the laboratory since 1995.
+Astrix Software Technology has been an industry leader for over 25 years in helping scientific organizations implement and integrate new informatics systems in the laboratory.
 Our experienced team of expert informatics consultants bring together technical, strategic, regulatory and content knowledge to provide the most effective solutions to problems faced by scientific organizations.
 Our domain experts have helped hundreds of companies globally effectively navigate their digital transformation journey.
-Astrix partners with many of the industry leaders in this space and have brought them together for a one of kind webcast series that will delve into the future of lab informatics and technology.

-Below are the list of upcoming sessions.
-Be sure to check back often as sessions will be added throughout the fall.
+Below are the list of upcoming webcasts.
+Be sure to check back often as new sessions will be added throughout the year.
 You must register for each session individually but can register for as many as you like.

 More Sessions will be added soon!